chb/21cfr11pro-ig/source/pages/guidance.md

 **Step 3:** Send resources with the HTTP `Prefer: return=representation` header set

-The `Prefer` header requests a full copy of the changed resource in the HTTP response.
+The `Prefer` header requests a full copy of the server-updated resource in the HTTP response.
 This is essential for creating an externalised signature for inclusion in a `Provenance` resource.
+The canonical version of the returned with the server metadata excluded can be used for ensuring the server's version of the resource is the same as the client's version, and an external signature generated for the resource that can be included in the `Provenance`.

 **Step 4:** Implement an user or operator alert for system integrity failures